France's Macron says will continue to press Trump on climate agreement

 Macron and Trump met during the G20 summit in Hamburg and Trump will travel to France for the Bastille Day military parade on July 14.

-(Reporting by Marine Pennetier in Hamburg, Caroline Pailliez and Maya Nikolaeva in Paris; Editing by Greg Mahlich)
+Reporting by Marine Pennetier in Hamburg, Caroline Pailliez and Maya Nikolaeva in Paris; Editing by Greg Mahlich